-M-Store X.400 uses directory based configuration, which means that configuration information is stored in M-Vault X.500.
+M-Store X.400 uses directory based configuration, which means that configuration and user agent information is stored in M-Vault X.500.
 Use of directory for message store configuration gives a highly flexible approach, integrated with the configuration of the M-Switch.
 This allows for client/server configuration management and sharing of configuration information between servers.

 Both configuration and operational management is done using Isode's MConsole management GUI.

 All of the protocols support X.400 simple authentication.

 P7 Client Access over TLS is also supported.

 M-Store X.400 provides and off site disaster recover capability that can be used as part of a full X.400 disaster recovery capability.
 For more information see our X.400 Disaster Recovery whitepaper.